isabella232/ms-tpm-20-ref/README.md

 See the definition of the `SPEC_VERSION`, `SPEC_YEAR` and `SPEC_DAY_OF_YEAR` values in the [TpmTypes.h](TPMCmd/tpm/include/TpmTypes.h) header for the exact revision/date of the TPM 2.0 specification, which the given source tree snapshot corresponds to.

 The reference implementation can be directly used via the [TPM 2.0 simulator](TPMCmd/Simulator) that emulates a TPM 2.0 device and can be accessed via a custom TCP based protocol.
 The simplest way to work with the simulator is to use a [TSS library](https://github.com/Microsoft/TSS.MSR) for the programming language of your choice - C#/.Net, C++, Java, Python, JavaScript/Node.js are currently supported.
-The C language TSS implementing the TCG's TSS API specifiaction is available [here](https://github.com/tpm2-software/tpm2-tss).
+The C language TSS implementing the TCG's TSS API specification is available [here](https://github.com/tpm2-software/tpm2-tss).

 ## Windows build ##